the-rectifier/volatility3/doc/source/vol-cli.rst

     the operating system to which they apply.

 -v, --verbose
-    A flag which can be used multiple times (up to four), each time increasing the level of detail in the logs produced.
+    A flag which can be used multiple times (up to six, -vvvvvv), each time increasing the level of detail in the logs produced.

 -l LOG, --log LOG